tasket/wyng-backup/README.md

  - Supported destinations: Local filesystem, Virtual machine or SSH host

- - Restore, verify and list contents
+ - Send, receive, verify and list contents

  - Fast pruning of old backup sessions

  - Basic archive management such as add and delete volume

+ - Data deduplication (experimental)

-Data verification currently relies on SHA-256 manifests being safely stored on the source admin system or encrypted volume.
+Data verification currently relies on hash tables being safely stored on the source admin system or encrypted volume.
 Integrated encryption and key-based verification are not yet implemented.